vicely07/Pneumonet-A-Pytorch-Chest-Xray-Pneumonia-Detection/README.md

 ## 1. Collecting the Data (2 minutes):
-To build the chest X-ray detection models, we used combined 2 sources of dataset:
+To build the chest X-ray detection models, we used combined 2 sources of the dataset:
 1. The first source is the RSNA Pneumonia Detection Challenge dataset available on Kaggle contains several deidentified CXRs with 2 class labels of Pneumonia and normal.
 2. The COVID-19 image data collection repository on GitHub is a growing collection of deidentified CXRs from COVID-19 cases internationally.
 The data is collected by Joseph Paul Cohen and his fellow collaborators at the University of Montreal
-Eventually, we combine Pneumonia case and COVID case into the Pneumonina-related disease category and the rest in the normal category. our dataset consists of 2624 training data points, 16 validation data points and 228 test data points.
+Eventually, we combine the Pneumonia case and COVID case into the Pneumonia-related disease category and the rest in the normal category. our dataset consists of 2624 training data points, 16 validation data points, and 228 test data points.

 ## 2. Preprocessing the data (10 minutes):
 Since the training process on imaging data of over 2300+ images will be intensive for our local computer, it is a good idea to leverage the free GPU provided by Google Colab.
 Colab is a good tool for beginners to use since many people may not have access to advanced computing power in hands.
-More details on how to setting up Google Colab notebook can be found [here](https://www.analyticsvidhya.com/blog/2020/03/google-colab-machine-learning-deep-learning/).
+More details on how to set up Google Colab notebook can be found [here](https://www.analyticsvidhya.com/blog/2020/03/google-colab-machine-learning-deep-learning/).

 After setting up the Colab notebook on Google free GPU, now we can get started with our project.
-First, we import all the require package:
+First, we import all the required package:
 ```
 import torch
 import torchvision